borislemke/nodejs_vs_php/README.md

 We were arguing wheter to use PHP or go with Node.js for a project we are working on.
 It's practically a hybrid of the world's most popular online marketplace to list find and rent vacation homes and a popular social media network.
 We finally decided to go with Node.js after some benchmarks we made comparing PHP and Node.js and their most popular frameworks available.

-UPDATE: Added Go to the benchmark because for future considerations
+UPDATE: Added Go to the benchmark for future considerations